Skip navigation

 The different types of glucose blood tests include:

 • Random blood sugar.
 This test can be taken at any time.
 No fasting is required.
+This test may be used if you have symptoms of diabetes.

 • Hemoglobin A1c (HbA1c).
-This test measures the average amount of glucose attached to hemoglobin over the past 3 months.
+This test measures the average amount of glucose attached to hemoglobin over the past three months.
 Hemoglobin is the part of your red blood cells that carries oxygen from your lungs to the rest of your body.
 No fasting is required for this test.

-Glucose may also be measured in urine.
-Urine tests are not used to diagnose diabetes but may show if you are at risk for getting the disease.
-If your glucose in urine levels are higher than normal, you will probably need a blood test to confirm the diagnosis.
+Urine tests are not often used to diagnose or monitor diabetes since blood tests are more accurate.
+But a urine test may show if you are at risk for getting the disease.
+If your glucose in urine levels are too high, then you will probably need a blood test to confirm the diagnosis.

 For a glucose in urine test, your provider may recommend an at-home test kit.
 The kit will include a test strip that you hold under your stream of urine.
 The test strip will change colors to show different levels of glucose.